Our ECTE training offer

 Funding for the ECTE

-The Department for Education is funding all training at no cost to schools.
-From September 2021, schools need to provide all new teachers with developmental support and training over 2 years.
-All state funded schools offering statutory induction receive additional funding to deliver the ECTE.
-Careful registration on the DfE portal will secure this funding which schools will receive as part of their core funding on completion of the programme.
+The Department for Education fully funds all training, at no cost to schools.
+All state‑funded schools offering statutory induction receive additional funding to support delivery of the ECTE programme.
+Registration on the DfE portal and sustained engagement with the programme secure this funding, which schools receive as part of their core funding upon successful completion of the programme.

 The funding covers: